identity-com/idv-commons/README.md

 class MyUCAHandler extends ValidatingHandler {

    constructor(ucaName = null, ucaVersion = '1') {
-        // it's a good practice to define the ucaName and ucaVersion when exporting the instance
+        // it's good practice to define the ucaName and ucaVersion when exporting the instance
         // but it's ok to not have any constructor params and only initialize the super class with the specific values. super(ucaName, ucaName);
    }